openlegend/core-rules/core/SRD.md

 -   Presence vs. Resolve

-**Description:** Through a display of awe-inspiring force, intimidation, or leadership, you command attention as the greatest threat, causing others to fear to attack your allies. \newline
+**Description:** Through a display of awe-inspiring force, intimidation, or leadership, you command attention as the greatest threat, causing others to fear attacking your allies. \newline

 **Effect:** Any attacks made by the target that do not include you as a target suffer disadvantage.
 If the same target is affected by this bane from